 “It seems to me that the natural world is the greatest source of excitement; the greatest source of visual beauty; the greatest source of intellectual interest.
 It is the greatest source of so much in life that makes life worth living.”
 David Attenborough

-We want schools in our region to be part of our network of Ambassadors that are excited by and interested in the Peak District National Park.
+We want schools in our local area to be part of our network of Ambassadors that are excited by and interested in the Peak District National Park.

 Young people can take simple actions locally to help protect and support the Peak District, both within school and through visiting the National Park to learn more.